-The District continues to carry out its mission of providing enhanced sheriff patrol services within the District boundary.
-The District has a permanent property tax rate of \$.6365 per \$1,000 of assessed value.
-The District is also funded by a five year local option levy.
-Fiscal year 2006-07 was the fourth year of the new levy and its rate was \$.4755 per \$1,000 of assessed value for a total rate of \$1.112.
+The District continues to carry out its mission of providing road maintenance to the public right of way within the District boundary.
+The District has a permanent property tax rate of \$.2456 per \$1,000 of assessed value.

 Contacting the District's Financial Management